ryor/ryor/README.md

 ### No plugins

-Unlike task runners or pluggable build tools that require often clunky coordination between unevenly maintained 3rd-party plugins (Gulp, Grunt, Webpack, etc.), **ryor** offers a convenient means of using the tools that already [do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy) as CLIs or Node APIs.
+Unlike task runners or pluggable build tools that require often clunky coordination between unevenly maintained 3rd-party plugins (Gulp, Grunt, Webpack, etc.), **ryor** offers a convenient means of using tools that already [do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy) as CLIs or Node APIs.

 ### Less clutter